wf1024966/apollo_standalone/README.md

 bash run_all_test.bash
 ```

-Since apollo tests need to load test data in `/apollo` directory to run, you have to do `sudo make install` first.
+Since apollo tests need to load test data in `/apollo` directory to run, you have to do `  make install` first.

 ## Example
 We provide a simple [example](./src/example_project/src/open_space_demo.cpp) for open_space planner, here is the result.